GrapesJS/style-gradient/README.md

 $ npm i
 ```

-The plugin relies on GrapesJS via `peerDependencies` so install it manually (without adding it to package.json)
+The plugin relies on GrapesJS via `peerDependencies` so you have to install it manually (without adding it to package.json)

 ```sh
 $ npm i grapesjs --no-save